When children learn differently than what is provided in a classroom setting, why do we immediately call this a deficit?

 This means that roughly 10% of our children are being told that they have a "disability" and a "deficit" before they finish schooling.

-Not everyone that suffers from ADHD feels this way however, many with this disability find that their life is full of challenges.
+Not everyone feels this way however, many with this diagnosis find that their life is full of challenges.
 John Kruse, MD, PHD, specializes in psychiatric treatment for those with ADHD.
 John goes on to say that many adults developed depression, anxiety, and PTSD due to undiagnosed ADHD.
 "Undiagnosed ADHD caused a mountain of misery for these individuals, their families, and coworkers".

 Arthur goes on to say that, "There's a reason so many people learn in this way, there is a genetic advantage, an evolutionary set of benefits that come from this wiring."

-At Child1st we support and affirm our neurodiverse learners, and wherever you find yourself in the midst of this ailment, we support and empower you.
+At Child1st we support and affirm our neurodiverse learners, and wherever you find yourself in the midst of this spectrum, we support and empower you.